 Diamond Grinding or other remediation measures necessary to bring the new pavement into compliance will not be measured and paid for separately but shall be included in the work.

-It is the Contractor’s responsibility to replace concrete pavement in accordance with subsection 412.16 of the Standard Specifications.
+It is the Contractor’s responsibility to replace concrete pavement per subsection 412.16.
 Replacement of concrete pavement or other remediation efforts used to mitigate excessive cracking due to unsatisfactory mix designs or field dosing will not be measured and paid for separately but shall be included in the work.